- If your dog is digging under the fence, he may be in danger of escaping your property and ruining your yard.

 - HOA violations

 Digging is something that can be very instinctive for most dogs, although some breeds are more enthusiastic about it than others.
 While you want to keep your yard from being turned into a lunar landscape full of craters, you shouldn’t totally stop your dog from doing this.
-Many dogs need to actually do it, just as some dogs love sniffing more than treats and toys.
+Many dogs need to actually do it, just as some dogs love sniffing dog treats and chewing dog toys.